dhunter87/di-workshop-05-objects/sketch/README.md

 </p></details>

-**Extension: modify your sketch to create a new ball at the position of the mouse whenever it is pressed down**
+**Extension: modify your sketch to create a new ball at the position of the mouse whenever it is pressed down** - DONE

 **Extension: add gravity!
 Add a small amount to the vertical speed of each ball every frame**